abdulmuminakinde/akindev-blog/content/linux/linux_shell_tricks.md

 cd ~
 ```

-This one is a classic and I assume you've seen it somewhere.
+A classic.
+I assume you've seen it somewhere.
 I thought it still deserved a spot on our list.
-You can always find your way home from anywhere no matter how deep you are in the nested filepath.
+With this command, you can always find your way home from anywhere no matter how deep you are in a nested filepath.

 ### 8. Jump back to your previous directory